-- I. The use of three-dimensional conformal radiation therapy (3DCRT), intensity-modulated radiation therapy (IMRT), or stereotactic body radiation therapy (SBRT) is considered not medically necessary in the definitive treatment of kidney cancer. - II.
+- Stereotactic body radiation therapy (SBRT) is considered medically necessary for inoperable individuals with stage I kidney cancer. - II.
+The use of three-dimensional conformal radiation therapy (3DCRT) or intensity-modulated radiation therapy (IMRT) is considered not medically necessary in the definitive treatment of kidney cancer. - III.
 Up to 15 fractions of 3DCRT is considered medically necessary in the palliative treatment of kidney cancer.